samfisherirl/Google-Bard-for-AHK-v2/README.md

-# Reverse engineering Google's Bard chatbot API with an AHK wrapper.
+# Reverse engineering Google's Bard chatbot with an AHK wrapper.

 This script uses AutoHotkey (AHK) and Python to communicate with Google's Bard AI.
 The script takes user input and sends it to the AI for analysis.
 The AI generates a response, which is then displayed to the user in AHK.